ag88/embtomcatwebdav/src/site/mark-pre/README.md

   - allow linking (e.g. follow symbolic links, warn: links can go outside working dir/path, only works in upload servlet)

+- ***new** v0.9.2 make filter case insensitive
+  - in prior release the filter in upload servlet is case sensitive, this is troublesome searching for files/patterns.
+This minor update makes it case insensitive, word searches matches regardless of case

 Note that the above are cumulative updates, the latest version e.g. v${project.version} contains all the updates/features in the lower/prior versions.